trimstray/nginx-admins-handbook/README.md

 #### Nginx directories and files

+  > If you compile Nginx server by default all files and directories are available from `/usr/local/nginx` location.

+For prebuilt Nginx package paths can be as follows:

-- `/etc/nginx` - is the default configuration root for the Nginx server
+- `/etc/nginx` - is the default configuration root for the Nginx service
 - `/etc/nginx/nginx.conf` - is the default configuration entry point used by the Nginx services.
 Includes the top-level http block and all other configuration files
-- `/usr/share/nginx` - default root directory for requests
+- `/usr/share/nginx` - is the default root directory for requests, contains `html` directory and basic static files
-- `/var/log/nginx` - is the default log (access/error) location for Nginx
+- `/var/log/nginx` - is the default log (access and error log) location for Nginx
-- `/var/lib/nginx` - is the default temporary files location for Nginx
+- `/var/lib/nginx` or `/var/cache/nginx` - is the default temporary files location for Nginx
-- `/etc/nginx/conf.d` or `/etc/nginx/sites-enabled` - contains custom configuration files
+- `/etc/nginx/conf`, `/etc/nginx/conf.d` or `/etc/nginx/sites-enabled` - contains custom/vhosts configuration files
 - `/usr/local/nginx/logs` or `/var/run/nginx` - contains information about Nginx process(es)

 #### Nginx commands